You probably already know that YouTube is the world’s second biggest search engine…

 (In fact, YouTube gets over 30 million visitors per day)

-Today I’m going to show you the ins and outs of YouTube SEO, including how you can easily rank videos in both Google and YouTube.
+Today I’m going to show you the ins and outs of YouTube SEO, including how you can rank videos in both Google and YouTube.

-My Top Ranking YouTube Video
+My Top Ranking YouTube Videos

 Step #1: Find “Video Keywords”

-For whatever reason Google deems certain keywords “Video Keywords”.
-Unlike a normal SERP with 10 webpage results, Google saves some of the page for video results.
+Unlike a normal SERP with 10 webpage results, with Video Keywords, Google reserves a good chunk of the first page for video results:

 In general, Google tends to use video results for these types of keywords:

-- How-t0 keywords (“how to shave a cat”)
+- How-to keywords (“how to shave a cat”)

 - Reviews (“Bluehost review”)